Red Sensation Grass Palm

 This shrub does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.

 Red Sensation Grass Palm makes a fine choice for the outdoor landscape, but it is also well-suited for use in outdoor pots and containers.
 Its large size and upright habit of growth lend it for use as a solitary accent, or in a composition surrounded by smaller plants around the base and those that spill over the edges.
+It is even sizeable enough that it can be grown alone in a suitable container.
 Note that when grown in a container, it may not perform exactly as indicated on the tag - this is to be expected.
 Also note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.

 This plant is not reliably hardy in our region, and certain restrictions may apply; contact the store for more information.